 One of the specifications you’ll find on all types of red dot sights is “MOA”.
 MOA or “minutes of angle” is an acronym used for describing the size of the red dot or reticle.
 How does it work?
 Well, you can divide the distance in yards you’re shooting from by 100, and you’ll find out how big 1 MOA is in inches.
 So if you’re shooting at 250 yards, 250/100 = 2.5.
 So, your MOA at 250 yards will be 2.5”.
 You can try another method.
 You can divide the number of inches you need to adjust to the number of inches in one MOA at the distance you’re shooting.
 Like, if you’re shooting at 600 yards and want to adjust the impact of one 18” bullet, you need to calculate the following: 1 MOA at 600 yards is 6”.
 18/6 = 3.
 So, if you adjust 3 MOA, you’ll move the bullet 18”.
 It sounds complicated, but it’s really not.

-- 16 MOA – This is a large dot.
+16 MOA – This is a large dot.
 Definitely not a precision dot.
 You should use it for fast target acquisition, given your target is large enough.
-It should help you for distances up to 50 yards.
+It should help you with distances up to 50 yards.
 Above that distance, you need some experience to use it accurately.

 Some manufacturers develop red dot sights with automatic brightness features.
 Some don’t and only offer manual brightness settings.
 Each model has its advantages and disadvantages.